 - Masks to verify the recognized data

-Application of ADR
+Application of Intelligent Document Recognition

 Automated document recognition, or ADR, is a technology that can be used to automatically read the text in images.
 This technology has applications in multiple fields and industries.

-In the medical industry, ADR technology can be used to help doctors diagnose diseases.
+In the medical industry, intelligent document recognition technology can be used to help doctors diagnose diseases.
 This type of application is called an optical character recognition (OCR) system.
 The OCR system can scan patient records, such as X-rays or CT scans, and identify keywords or phrases within them.
 For example, if a patient has a bone disease that causes abnormal bone calcification on their X-ray, the OCR system might be able to recognize the word “calcification” and highlight it for review by a doctor.

 Similarly, businesses can use ADR systems to scan documents like invoices and bills so they can be stored digitally instead of physically.
 These types of systems are called electronic document management systems (EDMS).